Follow Us:

 2.4 Proposed Labelling

-• Review the User Manual and promotional material shared by the applicant.
+• Review the User Manual and promotional material shared by the applicant and guide the recommendations as per USFDA guidelines.

 2.5 Sterilization